What do puffy eyes, swollen ankles, and a stuffed-up head have in common?

 Returns some excess protein molecules and fluid back to circulation

 Given how vital these functions are, it makes sense to keep lymph flowing so that you live toxin-free.
 But sometimes things don't go as planned.

 What Causes Blockages in the Lymphatic System?

-Besides the swollen ankles, puffy eyes and congested head (mentioned at the start of this blog post) that signal lymphatic dysfunction, there are more signs and symptoms of lymph blockages that may not be as obvious as fluid buildup but can be severe lymph-related issues just the same:
+Besides the congested head, puffy eyes, and swollen ankles that signal lymphatic dysfunction, there are more signs and symptoms of lymph blockages that may not be as obvious as fluid buildup but can be severe lymph-related issues just the same: